Skip to main content

 Nordic nRF Connect SDK Integration Guide

-In this guide we will walk through the steps for integrating the Memfault Firmware SDK into a project using Nordic Semiconductor's nRF Connect SDK.
-The integration has been tested against the releases ranging from v1.4.0 up to v2.3.0.
-All versions of the nRF Connect SDK since v1.6.0 include Memfault when downloaded from Nordic's website.
+In this guide we will walk through the steps for integrating the Memfault Firmware SDK into a project using Nordic Semiconductor's nRF Connect SDK (NCS).

 This integration is written for the nrf9160-DK, but is similar when targeting other boards with the nRF Connect SDK.